-Note from the author: I'm not sure of the precision of this brief list of fmx trick inventors, but I'm doing my best to give a good history and background of the tricks and how they got their names.
+Note from Steve: I can't say the precision of this brief list of fmx trick inventors is 100% accurate, but I'll do my best to give a quick history of these tricks.
 If you have anything to add or a correction, drop me an email.

 No handed landing - I believe Mike Jones invented these around 1995 (or so).
 I believe he first displayed these at an arenacross.